anufrievroman/waypaper/README.md

 ## Roadmap

-- Support for other backends like -swww-, hyprpaper and xorg backends.
+- Support for other backends like ~swww~, hyprpaper and xorg backends.
-- Additional options for search in -subfolders-, background colors etc.
+- Additional options for search in ~subfolders~, background colors etc.
 - Dynamic grid of thumbnails that adopts to the application width.

 ## Contributions